With Beam deal, Asia's thirst holds promise for Suntory

-"The company did have to make a lot of organizational changes.
+"The company did have to make a lot of organisational changes.
 What they need to do now is invest and that's where Suntory can help because Beam has one of the largest-selling whisky brands in the country," she added.

 Beam's India revenue of $47 million in 2012 gave it just a 0.1 percent share of the spirits market, according to Euromonitor, dwarfed by Pernod Ricard's 9.7 percent share and $990 million in revenue, according to the International Wine and Spirits Record.